Boarding Your Body’s Stations

 and i almost believe in your preference of god

-that you are worth saving because your muscles bend back with restraint
+that you are worth saving because your muscles shake with restraint

-you who have knelt to gulls and one-armed kings
+you who have knelt before gulls and one-armed kings

 curled yourself lifeless around a cigarette